open-telemetry/opentelemetry.io/content/en/blog/2023/submitting-your-first-conference-talk.md

 - Diving deep on a specific topic or technology
 - Doing a bake-off or round-up of comparable tools

+If your topic is touching some Open Source project - you can always ask for the feedback from the expert in the community.
+They may suggest an interesting angle for your talk.
+You can even try to find a co-speaker.
+Don't be shy asking for help and form great connections in the community.
 ## Where to submit your talk

 I am thrilled to see the resurgence in conferences that is currently underway.